Jklawreszuk/stride-docs/en/manual/platforms/linux/setup-and-requirements.md

 ---

-## .NET Core
+## .NET

-For information about how to install .NET Core, see the [.NET Core instructions for Linux](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites).
+For information about how to install .NET, see the [.NET instructions for Linux](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites).

-Make sure version 2.1.300+ and runtime 2.1+ is installed.
+Make sure NET 8+ is installed.
 To check which version you have installed, type:

 ```
 dotnet --info